 D-H provides nursing mothers with a reasonable amount of break time to express breast milk for their baby as frequently as needed for up to one year after the child’s birth.

 Employees seeking time away to express milk should work with their manager to identify a private place—other than a bathroom—to express breast milk.
-Managers and employees are encouraged to contact Employee Relations for assistance with identifying an appropriate location.
+Managers and employees are encouraged to contact Live Well/Work Well for assistance with identifying an appropriate location.

 Planning for your lactation at work

 Having a plan prior to your return to work will help ease the transition.
 Here are some tips to help you plan for and support your lactation at work.

 Talk to your boss

 Have a conversation with your boss about your intentions to pump before you go on maternity leave and again a few weeks before you return to work.
 This conversation should include your anticipated schedule and a request to access appropriate space.